-Quick suggestion from my side -
+Quick Suggestion from my side -

-- Getting the first line of defense more involved in risk identification should be the priority.
-To a survey question "how many of your firms see more than 50% of your issues or risks identified by the first line of defense"?
-Approximately 20% of attendees raised their hands. - To improve this position, there is a need to remove associated cultural and technological impediments which will require creative solutions. - Risk management is a menu of a few activities risk identification, risk measurement and creative solutions to manage risk effectively.
-These are embryonically inter-linked.
+• Getting the first line of defense more involved in risk identification should be the priority.
+To a Survey question "how many of your firms see more than 50% of your issues or risks identified by the first line of defense"?
+Approximately 20% of attendees raised their hands.

+To improve this position there is a need to remove associated cultural and technological impediments which will require creative solutions.

+• Risk Management is a menu of a few activities - Risk Identification, Risk Measurement and Creative Solutions to Manage Risk effectively.
+These are embryonically interlinked.

-Risk Managers should be masters in all these together - not one or the other.
+Risk Managers should be Masters in all these together - not one or the other.

-Of course, redesigning or reconfiguring risk management architecture is a journey - not a destination.
+Of course, Redesigning or reconfiguring Risk Management Architecture is a Journey - not a destination.
 The Risk Managers should, however, not lose sight of the exact route to be taken at the right point of time.

-Planning for "Known-Unknowns" is necessary but smelling "Unknown-Unknowns" will be the winners' traits.
+Planning for "Known Unknowns" is necessary But Smelling "Unknown Unknowns" will be the Winners' Traits.

-"There are known-knowns; there are things we know we know.
-We also know there are known-unknowns; we know there are some things we do not know.
-But there are also unknown-unknowns - the ones we do not know we do not know."
+"There are known knowns; there are things we know we know.
+We also know there are known unknowns; we know there are some things we do not know.
+But there are also unknown unknowns - the ones we don't know we don't know."

-Former United States Secretary of Defense, Mr. Donald Rumsfeld made this complex statement at a press conference on 12th February 2002 when he announced that there was no evidence that Iraq was supplying weapons of mass destruction to terrorist groups.
+Former United States Secretary of Defense, Donald Rumsfeld made this complex statement at a press conference on 12 February 2002 when he announced that there was no evidence that Iraq was supplying weapons of mass destruction to terrorist groups.

-In risk management too, Risk Managers will need to deal with the "known-unknowns" and the "unknown-unknowns".
+In risk management too, Risk Managers will need to deal with the "known unknowns" and the "unknown unknowns".

-'Known-knowns' are assumptions that have been validated and are now facts.
-But, known-knowns are not necessarily static.
-They could change over even a short span of time - possibly even during the period when the project is still live - scenarios might change - compulsions might raise their head - significant change in the scope, cost or schedule may happen.
+'Known Knowns' are assumptions that have been validated and are now facts.
+But, Known knowns are not necessarily static.
+They could change over even a short span of time - possibly even during the period when the project is still live - scenarios might change - compulsions might raise their head - significant change in the scope, cost, or schedule may happen.
 Such potential risks might require attention, identification, re-measurement and careful monitoring.

-Unknown-unknowns are true surprises.
+Unknown unknowns are true surprises.
 They follow Murphey's Law.
-These are "silent assassins" because we do not recognize them until it is too late.
-These are usually shared through lessons learned for future risk consideration for projects as a known-unknown.
+These are "silent assassins" because we don't recognize them until it's too late.
+These are usually shared through lessons learned for future risk consideration for projects as a Known Unknown.
 Assumptions are important in such cases.
-Risk Managers should be able to visualize them, smell them, if possible see them, rate them and resolve them so much so that the conclusions drawn and the policy making that follows do not turn out to be nonsense as they pan out.
+Risk Managers should be able to visualize them, smell them, if possible, see them, rate them, and resolve them so much so that the conclusions drawn and the policy making that follows don't turn out to be non-sense as they pan out.

-The big job, hence, is to ensure that all the staff are engaged with what is required from a risk management perspective and that their actions are being monitored.
-This means that a culture of risk awareness in the last mile needs to be inculcated.
+The big job hence is to ensure that all the staff are engaged with what is required from a risk management perspective and that their actions are being monitored.
+This means that a Culture of Risk Awareness in the last mile needs to be inculcated.

 Risk-Acculturisation measures should enable each member to smell the risk in advance and alert the Risk Marshalls.
-This will ensure the organisation to remain "risk intelligent" not just "risk aware/conscious".
+This will ensure the Organisation to remain "Risk Intelligent" not just "Risk Aware/Conscious".
 All should remain clear about the company's risk strategy and governance.

-The role of Risk Managers should, thus, be expanded from being Business silos to holistic Balance sheet management.
+The role of Risk Managers should thus be expanded from being Business Silos to Holistic Balance Sheet Management.